anthill-platform/anthill-game-master/doc/Party.md

 In some cases, party members can join the Game Server way after creation of it.
 For example, if `room_filter` is defined inside the party, the existing Game Server will be searched before creating a new one.
 In that case the party members may connect to existing Game Server that was spawned by another party (or without any party at all).

 To deal with this, a Game Server can identify a party member by parsing the `info` object of the `joined` controller request response.
-The `info` object may contain these fields: `party:id`, `party:profile`, `party:role`, their definitions are described above.
+The `info` object may contain these fields: `party_id`, `party_profile`, `party_role`, their definitions are described above.

 See <a href="API.md#2-connecting">Game Controller Connecting Flow</a> for the information about the `joined` request.